Ruhnu Airfield

 Ruhnu Airfield (ICAO: EERU) is an airfield on Ruhnu island in Estonia.
 The airfield is situated to the south of the island, 37 NM southeast of Kuressaare, near the village of Ringsu.
-It is owned by the same company as Kuressaare Airport, located 70km further north, on Saaremaa island.
+It is owned by the same company as Kuressaare Airport, located 70 km further north, on Saaremaa island.

+In 2024 the Estonian Ministry of Regional Affairs and Agriculture stated that scheduled flights to Ruhnu will be discontinued when a year-round ferry service starts with a new ice class vessel.

 Overview

 The airfield has one runway, 13/31 that is 600 × 20 m with a grass surface.
 The runway has no landing lights.
-The airfield is managed by AS Tallinna Lennujaam Kuressaare lennujaam (Kuressaare Airport).
+The airfield is managed by AS Tallinna Lennujaam.

 Airlines and destinations

 The following airlines operate domestic scheduled flights at Ruhnu Airfield: